Miksu231/quantum-hack-2023/README.md

 The backend can be run in the directory `backend/src` with the command `dotnet run`.

 The frontend can be run in the directory `app`, with `npm install` to install the required packages, and `npm start` to start the application.

+To see the map, you must generate your own Mapbox GL access token, and place it in the variable `mapboxgl.accesstoken` in `app/src/Map.js`